isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 	:
 	Capture image 00030

-and rendered images are at ~/Open3D/build/lib/TestData/depth and image folder.
+Rendered images are at ~/Open3D/build/lib/TestData/depth and image folder.

 ..
 Note:: ``headless_rendering.py`` saves png files.
+This may take some time.
 Try tweak the script for your purpose.

 ..
-Error:: If glew and glfw did not correctly linked with OSMesa, it may display following error. **GLFW Error: X11: The DISPLAY environment variable is missing.
+Error:: If glew and glfw did not correctly linked with OSMesa, it may crash with following error. **GLFW Error: X11: The DISPLAY environment variable is missing.
 Failed to initialize GLFW**